Skip to content ↓

 After visits and admissions, we introduce our weekly themes –

 All our activities focus on number, shape and colour.
-We concentrate on numbers
+We concentrate on the numbers

 1 – 20.
-There are opportunities to play number games with an adult in a small group; print with numbers; join in with singing number rhymes; have a go at number jigsaws; use number mats on the carpet and have a go at writing numbers on whiteboards.
-We also put out lots of activities involving shapes; magnetic shapes; 2 and 3D shapes in the tuff spot; playing shape games, shape jigsaws, making pictures using shapes, cutting out 2D shapes and using shapes to make a house.
+There are opportunities to play number games with an adult in a small group; print with numbers; join in with singing number rhymes; have a go at number jigsaws; play games with number mats on the carpet and have a go at writing numbers on whiteboards.
+We also put out lots of activities involving shapes; magnetic shapes and 3D shapes in the tuff spot; playing shape games, completing shape jigsaws, making pictures using shapes, cutting out 2D shapes and using shapes to make a house.

-Everything in Nursery also focuses on colours – colour songs on the whiteboards; playing colour games; coloured water; making parrots with coloured feathers; colour mixing and using coloured pegs to explore patterns.
+Everything in Nursery also focuses on colours – colour songs on the whiteboards; playing colour games; coloured water; colour mixing and using coloured pegs to explore patterns.

 We listen to, and re-create the stories using puppets.
 We have lots of props, games, books and songs about bears.
-We watch bear themed stories on the Interactive whiteboard and taste porridge.
-In the creative areas we decorate bear templates with fur and material and paint bears and make patterns on porridge bowls.
-We change our role play area into the Three Bears cottage so the children can act out the stories themselves.
-In the puzzle and games area we have lots of dress the bear puzzles, lacing bears and Goldilocks games as well as care bears and cards to develop positional language and there will be bears to colour in in the drawing area along with an outline of a house; the children will be encouraged to draw the bears and Goldilocks and use their mark making skills to write about the story.
-Making beds and chairs for the bears in the construction area using blocks and Duplo is fun to do, especially when there are different sized bears too and, if the weather permits, we will be acting out the story of ‘We’re going on a Bear Hunt’ outside.
+We share bear themed stories from books and on the Interactive Whiteboard.
+In the creative areas we decorate bear templates with fur & material, and make patterns on porridge bowls.
+We change our role play area into the Three Bears Cottage so the children can act out the stories themselves.
+In the puzzle and games area we have lots of dress the bear puzzles, lacing bears and Goldilocks games as well as using small bears to develop positional language.
+There will be bears to colour in within the drawing & writing area along with an outline of a house; the children will be encouraged to draw the bears and Goldilocks and use their mark making skills to tell the story.
+Making beds and chairs for the bears in the construction area using blocks and Duplo is fun to do, especially when there are different sized bears too and, we will also be acting out the story of ‘We’re going on a Bear Hunt’ outside.

-This week is a fun week where we will be baking biscuits and making sandwiches and writing invitations to our bears as well as playing games and singing bear songs.
-The children can have a go at measuring bears using unifix cubes, rulers and lengths of rope and learn about tall and small and long and short and have a go at weighing bears using the balance scales.
-Hopefully, on one of the days we will enjoy a Teddy Bears picnic in the sunshine.
+Teddy Bears Picnic - This week is a fun week where we will be baking biscuits and making sandwiches, writing invitations to our bears, as well as playing games and singing bear songs.
+The children can have a go at measuring bears using unifix cubes, rulers and lengths of rope and learn about tall and small, long and short> we will also be having a go at weighing bears using the balance scales.
+Hopefully, on one of the days we will enjoy a Teddy Bears Picnic in the sunshine.

-We will put out lots of information books for the children to look at as well as stories about mini beasts and videos on the Interactive White Board.
-Our listening area will have the story and CD of ‘The Very Hungry Caterpillar’, there will be mini beasts to colour in or trace and are cutting area will have mini beasts that the children can cut around.
-In the tuff spot there will be spiders to pick up with tweezers and in the construction area, the children can have a go at making houses for insects using wooden blocks.
-We have lots of mini beast puzzles as well as mini beast themed numbers on flies and fly swatters and mini beast number for our number line.
-Our creative areas will give the children the opportunity to use mini beast printers and paint or sticking colourful objects and material on butterfly shapes.
-The sand will contain large mini beast figurines and the water tray will turn into a ‘pond dipping’ theme using nets, magnifying glasses, containers and mini beasts.
-Outdoors, small groups will go over to our pond to explore what is in them and have a go at pond dipping.
+We will put out lots of information books for the children to look at as well as stories about mini-beasts.
+Our listening area will have the story and CD of ‘The Very Hungry Caterpillar’, there will be mini-beasts to colour in or trace and our cutting area will have mini-beasts that the children can cut around.
+In the tuff spot there will be spiders to pick up with tweezers.
+In the construction area, the children can have a go at making houses for insects using wooden blocks.
+We have lots of mini-beast puzzles as well as mini-beast themed numbers pegged on our number line.
+Our creative areas will give the children the opportunity to use mini-beast printers and paint, or stick colourful paper and material on butterfly shapes.
+The sand will contain large mini-beasts and the water tray will turn into a ‘pond dipping’ theme using nets, magnifying glasses, containers and mini-beasts.
+We will go on a mini-beast hunt too.

 Pirates

 In this week we will be sharing pirate stories, dressing up as pirates, making telescopes and eye patches and singing pirate songs.
-There will be pirate ships and pirates to make imaginary games with and we will put ‘treasure’ in the sand for the children to find in ‘egg box’ treasure chests.
+There will be pirate ships and pirate figurines to make up imaginary games with.
+We will put ‘treasure’ in the sand for the children to find in ‘egg box’ treasure chests.
 There will be lots of pirate games to play together and gold doubloons to count.
-In the drawing area the children will be encouraged to make treasure maps, follow a maze and colour in pirate pictures.
+In the drawing area, the children will be encouraged to make treasure maps, follow a maze and colour in pirate pictures.
 Outside we will be digging for treasure in the sand, wearing pirate bandanas and walking the plank.

 Under the sea – the seaside and holidays

 Over three weeks, we will be reading stories related to under the sea, the seaside and holidays and singing sea songs.
 We will also be talking about our own seaside & holiday experiences during our group times.
-In the water area the children can play with boats, pebbles and shells and make sandcastles and add their own decorated flags in the sand.
-Our let’s pretend area will turn into an Ice cream shop and the puzzle and games area will have lots of seaside puzzles for the children to complete.
-Commotion in the Ocean will be the book and CD in the listening area and in the drawing area we will be encouraging postcard writing as well as providing lots of seaside themed pictures and dot to dots for the children to colour in.
-In the creative areas we will be making sand pictures, painting pebbles, making necklaces from pasta and decorating sea creature shapes.
-Outdoors there will be opportunities to play with boats in the water, use large paint brushes and water, make flags and castles and eat ice pops.
+In the water area the children can play with boats, pebbles and shells.
+We will make sandcastles in the sand.
+Our let’s pretend area will turn into an Ice Cream Shop, and the puzzle and games area will have lots of seaside puzzles for the children to complete.
+Commotion in the Ocean will be the book and CD in the listening area.
+In the drawing area we will be encouraging postcard writing as well as providing lots of seaside themed pictures and dot to dots for the children to colour in.
+In the creative areas, we will be making sand pictures, painting pebbles, making necklaces from pasta and decorating sea creature shapes.
+Outdoors there will be opportunities to play with boats in the water, use large paint brushes and water, make flags and castles.

-In the last few weeks before the end of term we will be preparing the children who are going to Reception for this transition.
-There will be visits to nursery by the reception teachers and staff and lots of discussion in group times about what to expect and how they might feel.
+In the last few weeks before the end of term, we will be preparing the children who are going to Reception for this transition.
+There will be visits to nursery by the reception teachers and lots of discussion in group times about what to expect and how they might feel.
+The children will go to visit the reception classroom too.
 We will be supporting the children to view this change in a positive light, pointing out all the exciting new opportunities they will have in reception.
 We know they are all ready to move on and that they will have a brilliant time in their new class.

 Our Nursery